Appointments

 Headlines

-• On Nominations: While the Biden transition produced the best performance since transition records at 100 days, it has slipped since; now running at the average.
+• On Nominations: While the Biden transition produced the best performance since transition records at 100 days, the new Trump 47 White House has flooded the Senate with nominations.

-• On Confirmations: (and hence on filling policy leadership positions), the Biden administration remains stymied by a slow Senate response and its historically large backlog.
+• On Confirmations: (and hence on filling policy leadership positions), the Trump administration’s volume now presents an historically large backlog.

 Pace of Nominations – rebounding to its earlier pace but still below the leaders.

-This figure reports the record of nominations for the past six presidential administrations to provide a comparison with the Biden administration’s pace of nominations.
-The average administration (green solid line) stands below the Biden performance.
-Overall, the Biden team had one of the best early performances of the last 40 years.
-The pace now has slipped behind Obama, Reagan, and Bush ’43.
+This figure reports the record of nominations for the past seven presidential administrations to provide a comparison with the Trump administration’s pace of nominations.
+The average administration (green solid line) stands well below the Trump performance.

 In the Senate, receiving a nominee results in a referral to a committee of jurisdiction which starts the Senate’s vetting.
 And here things start to go off the rails.
 This first Senate stage (indicated with light tan on the graph) ends with a committee report to the full Senate or when the full Senate “discharges” its committee of further deliberations, which then starts a clock on how long the Senate goes before it makes a final and official decision (the dark tan bar).